In this Obsidian review, discover what this personal knowledge management software can do and if it’s worth using for your notes and wiki.

 - Serious about personal knowledge management

 Obsidian is available on Mac, Windows, iOS and Google Play, and Linux.
 It’s a relatively new knowledge-based software, so expect a few bugs depending on the platform.
+You might also be interested in our Resume Worded review.

 Obsidian is free to use.
 The lack of a monthly subscription for most users is refreshing.